lucylow/Microaggression_bingo/README.md

 **Microaggression**
 * "**Daily** verbal, behavioural, or environmental indignities, **whether intentional or unintentional**, that communicate **hostile**, **derogatory**, or **negative** prejudicial slights and insults toward any group."

-**Privilege Race Video**
+**Explain Privilege to those who do not see it:**
-* **How do you explain privilege to those who don't see it?** A teacher tells his students they're going to have a race and the winner will recieve a $100 bill but some students get a head start on this race:
+* Teacher tells his students they are having a race and winner will recieve $100 bill, but **some students get a head start** on this race:

   <a href="https://www.youtube-nocookie.com/embed/4K5fbQ1-zps
 " target="_blank"><img src="http://img.youtube.com/vi/4K5fbQ1-zps/0.jpg"
 alt="Video to provoke discussion and understanding" width="240" height="180" border="10" /></a>

-  (Video. **”Every statement I’ve made has nothing to do with anything any of you have done.** We all know these people up here have a better opportunity to win this hundred dollars.
-We would be fools to not realize we’ve been given more opportunity.” )
+  *(Video. **”Every statement I’ve made has nothing to do with anything any of you have done.** We all know these people up here have a better opportunity to win this $100 bill.”)*

 ---